StydeNet/html/docs/alert-messages.md

             ->button('Renew now!', '#', 'primary');
 ```

-The messages will be persisted in the session until they are presented to the user with:
+The messages will persist in the session until they are presented to the user with:

 `{!!
 Alert::render() !!}`